Birla family: Family ties

 Although the Birlas are perceived as a single entity, the different branches of the family are now financially independent.
-However they have continued to maintain family relationships that go back to the times when "Birla Brothers" were an actual entity and Raja Baldevdas was still alive.
+However they have continued to maintain family relationships that go back to the times when "Birla Brothers" were an actual entity and Raja Baldeo Das was still alive.

 GD Birla's both wives died early because of tuberculosis (He remarried after the death of his first wife), a common affliction at that time.
 The families of his brothers Brij Mohan and Rameshwar Das Birla helped in raising his children.
 When Yash Birla's parents died in a plane crash, Priyamvada Birla, ("Badi Ma") helped take care of him.

 It is reported that Kumar Mangalam Birla had dipped into his own resources to help his beleaguered relative Yash with his financial issues with creditors in order to preserve the family name.

 "Tata-Birla" word pair

 For many decades the extreme wealth in India was associated with the Tatas and Birlas.
 The words Tata-Birla were often used together.
 They were distantly followed by Dalmias (Dalmia-Sahu Jain group) for some time, however Tatas and Birlas have been able to sustain themselves as among the most prominent industrialists in India (for 1939-1997 data see) while others have declined.

-A plan for development of India was developed by a group of industrialists in 1944, which was termed the Tata-Birla plan or the Bombay plan, which is said to have served as a blueprint for India's first five-year plan.
+A plan for development of India was developed by a group of industrialists in 1944, which was termed the Tata-Birla plan or the Bombay Plan, which is said to have served as a blueprint for India's first five-year plan.